Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

-Instead of using a fixed quantizer, in \emph{LQ-net} \citep{Zhang2018} the quantizer is adapted during training.
-The proposed quantizer is inspired by the representation of integers as linear combinations $\mathbf{v}^T \mathbf{b}$ with $\mathbf{v} = (2^{0}, \ldots, 2^{K-1})$ and $\mathbf{b} \in \{0,1\}^K$.
-The key idea is to consider a quantizer that assigns values to the nearest value representable as such a linear combination $\mathbf{v}^T \mathbf{b}$ and to treat $\mathbf{v} \in \R^K$ as trainable parameters.
-It is shown that such a quantizer is compatible with efficient bit-operations.
-The quantizer is optimized \emph{during forward propagation} by minimizing the quantization error objective $\|\mathbf{B}\mathbf{v} - \mathbf{x}\|^2$ for $\mathbf{B} \in \{-1,1\}^{N \times K}$ and $\mathbf{v}$ by alternately fixing $\mathbf{B}$ and minimizing $\mathbf{v}$ and vice versa.
-It is proposed to use layer-wise quantizers for the activations, i.e., an individual quantizer for each layer, and channel-wise quantizers for the weights.
+Instead of using a fixed quantizer, in \emph{LQ-Net} \citep{Zhang2018} the quantizer is adapted during training.
+The proposed quantizer is inspired by the representation of integers as linear combinations $\vecv^{\transpose} \vecb$ with $\vecv = (2^{0}, \ldots, 2^{K-1})$ and $\vecb \in \{0,1\}^K$.
+The key idea is to consider a quantizer that assigns values to the nearest value representable as such a linear combination $\vecv^{\transpose} \vecb$ and to treat $\vecv \in \R^K$ as trainable parameters.
+It is shown that such a quantizer is compatible with efficient bit operations.
+The quantizer is optimized \emph{during forward propagation} by minimizing the quantization error objective $\|\matB \vecv - \vecx\|^2$ for $\matB \in \{-1,1\}^{N \times K}$ and $\vecv$ by alternately fixing $\matB$ and minimizing $\vecv$ and vice versa.
+It is proposed to use layer-wise quantizers for the activations and channel-wise quantizers for the weights, i.e., an individual quantizer for each layer and channel, respectively.

-Relaxed Quantization \citep{Louizos2019} introduces a stochastic differentiable soft-rounding scheme.
+Relaxed Quantization \citep{Louizos2019} introduces a stochastic differentiable soft rounding scheme.
 By injecting additive noise to the deterministic weights before rounding, one can compute probabilities of the weights being rounded to specific values in a predefined discrete set.
-Subsequently, these probabilities are used to differentiably round the weights using the Gumbel softmax approximation \citep{Jang2017}.
-Since this soft-rounding scheme produces only values that are close to values from the discrete set but which are not exactly from this set, the authors also propose a hard variant using the STE.
+Subsequently, these probabilities are used to differentiably round the weights using the Gumbel-softmax approximation \citep{Jang2017}.
+Since this soft rounding scheme produces only values that are close to values from the discrete set but which are not exactly from this set, the authors also propose a hard variant using the STE.

+\citet{Dong2019} introduced Hessian-aware mixed-precision quantization for DNNs.
+Their method quantifies the sensitivity of individual DNN blocks to weight quantization using the largest eigenvalue of the block-wise Hessian matrices which can be computed using the power iteration method.
+They compute two different orderings of the individual DNN blocks, both of which are based on these eigenvalues.
+The first ordering determines a relative ordering of the bit widths of individual blocks.
+This substantially reduces the exponential search space of layer-specific weights and allows them to manually set appropriate bit widths.
+The second ordering takes these bit widths into account and determines the sequence in which blocks are quantized and fine-tuned using quantization-aware training.

+In general, a linear quantizer has three characteristic properties, (i) a step size $Q_d$, (ii) a dynamic range $Q_{\mathrm{max}}$, and (iii) the number of bits $Q_b$.
+Since these quantities are interrelated according to